Transparent metallic electrodes and conductors for Organic Electroluminescent Diodes

 1. Depositing thin silver films by the thermionic arc method and thermal evaporation in a vacuum.

-2. Irradiation of thin silver films with low-energy electrons, modification of the irradiation parameters in accordance with the objectives of the project (increasing the electrical conductivity of thin films).
+2. Irradiation of thin silver films with low-energy electrons and modification of the irradiation parameters in accordance with the project's objectives (increasing the electrical conductivity of thin films).

 3. Comparison of the electrical conductivity of these films before and after irradiation with low energy electrons.